Find Movement You Love, And Do It

 Whatever “it” is, find what you enjoy and do it!
 Don’t be boxed into the thinking that exercise needs to be at a gym or that it needs to fit some type of standard definition.

-In the summer of 2013, I completed my Black Belt training in The Nia Technique, a holistic movement form that incorporates dance and martial arts with healing arts, like yoga, all set to fantastic music.
+In the summer of 2013, I completed my Black Belt training (and then, First Degree Black Belt in 2018) in The Nia Technique, a holistic movement form that incorporates dance and martial arts with healing arts, like yoga, all set to fantastic music.
 In addition to my Nia classes, I like to focus on movement throughout the day.
 For me, it comes in the form of nature walks, playing, and dance.
 How do you move?

 I’ve also been reading up on exercises you can do at work and discovered a new term to describe it: deskercise!
 If we all spend 8+ hours at work, let’s use some of that time to get in some movement.